havah-project/goloop-havah/doc/chainscore.md

 | key   | T_STRING   | true     | `nodePublicKey`, `name`, `url` |
 | value | T_STRING   | true     | New value for a given key      |

+* If the nodePublicKey of an active validator is changed, activeValidatorSet is also changed
 * Additional values for key field would be added in the future

 #### Returns